-1.9 Bicycle Pedestrian Priority Areas Program
+1.9 Bicycle and Pedestrian Priority Areas Program

-This program is dedicated to the design and construction of bicycle and pedestrian capital improvements in the county's 31 Bicycle-Pedestrian Priority Areas (BiPPAs) identified in master plans and by Council resolution.
+This program is dedicated to the design and construction of bicycle and pedestrian capital improvements in the county's 31 Bicycle and Pedestrian Priority Areas (BiPPAs) identified in master plans and by Council resolution.
 Implementation of projects in the Silver Spring Central Business District BiPPA began in fiscal year 2016.
 Implementation of projects in the Grosvenor, Glenmont, Wheaton CBD, Veirs Mill Road/Randolph Road, Flower Avenue/Piney Branch Road, Piney Branch Road/University Boulevard and Takoma-Langley Crossroads BiPPAs began in fiscal year 2017.

-Justification: The Tier 1 bikeways recommended in the prioritization section of this plan are focused on substantially implementing networks of separated bike lanes in seven of the county's Bicycle Pedestrian Priority Areas (Bethesda CBD, Friendship Heights CBD, Life Sciences Center, Silver Spring CBD, Wheaton CBD, White Flint and White Oak) within five years of approval of this plan.
+Justification: The Tier 1 bikeways recommended in the prioritization section of this plan are to be substantially completed in the near term and are focused on substantially implementing networks of separated bike lanes in 11 of the county's Bicycle and Pedestrian Priority Areas (Bethesda CBD, Friendship Heights CBD, Life Sciences Center, Long Branch, Lyttonsville, Piney Branch-University, Silver Spring CBD, Takoma / Langley Crossroads, Wheaton CBD, White Flint and White Oak).
 The Montgomery County Department of Transportation will need additional funding to hire staff and construct these bikeways within this timeframe.